huaweicloud/terraform-provider-huaweicloud/docs/resources/css_restore.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) The region in which to create the css instance resource.
+* `region` - (Optional, String, ForceNew) The region in which to create the resource.
 If omitted, the provider-level region will be used.
 Changing this creates a new resource.

 * `target_cluster_id` - (Required, String, ForceNew) Specifies the target cluster ID.